jordanoskidavid/ConvertedTemplateInCode/README.md

 # Wordpress template converted in code
-Work groups testing out knowledge of HTML and CSS
+Work groups testing our knowledge of HTML and CSS